Last Updated: January 6, 2023

 For starters, check out the most illustrative ones.

-- Almost 5% of Britain’s population are outsourced workers.
+- In 2019, almost 5% of Britain’s population were outsourced workers.

 - 61% of British businesses outsource their payroll.